longmaker2/longmaker2/README.md

 ### 🎖️ Achievements

-- **ALU Coursework**: Completed foundational modules in Computer Science and Software Engineering
+- **ALU Coursework**: Completed all the modules in Computer Science and Software Engineering
-- **Project Milestone**: Successfully deployed `South-Sudan-Horizons` to Vercel with a functional backend on Render
+- **Project Milestone**: Successfully deployed `South-Sudan-Horizons` to Vercel with a functional backend on Render, and I am still working on other projects to be deployed as well.

 ---